juanmiguelrl/breast-cancer-subtyping/README.md

 input: Path to the dataframe with the data to use in the classification
 imgdir: Path to the folder containing the images to clasify
 classification: Column name of the input dataframe which will be used to clasify
 output_file: Path where the resulting dataframe will be stored

+### Train options in json (--t):
+Compulsory:
+balance_data : boolean, if true it balance the data taking randomly the same amount of samples of each classify option

 ## Program options:
 --j : followed by the json file path with the program configuration (needed for the different options of the program to work correctly)